armory/documentation/_release_notes/armoryspinnaker_v1.14.192.md

 ```

 #### Fix
-For this version, you'll need to change it to `1.14.192-fix-baking`.
+For this version, you'll need to change it to `1.14.192-fix-pip-builds` for debians, or `1.14.192-fixpipbuilds` for rpms.